Skip to content

 • void append(string): Appends a raw string

-• void append(String): Appends a string
+• void append(const String&): Appends a string

 • void append(char): Appends a single char